Orientation – 5 hours

 Students complete an intensive study of the systems, organization, structures, and functions of the human body relevant to multiple manual therapy practices.
 This course provides the anatomy and physiology knowledge needed for clinical decision-making in the practice of various manual therapies and for communication with other health care professionals.

 Students are introduced to hydrotherapy and its effects on the body.
-They learn and practice the proper application of a variety of specific treatments as well as identify the indications and contraindications for hydrotherapy applications.
+They learn and practice the proper application of a variety of specific treatments as well as identify the indications, contraindications, and considerations for hydrotherapy applications.

-This course clearly defines ethical behavior for the massage therapist that is critical to the survival and respectability of our industry, and the success of the therapist.
+This course involves the study of substantive aspects of ethics and professionalism that are critical to the success and longevity of the massage therapy profession and practitioner.
 Students are introduced to concepts and conditions relating to the emotional and psychological aspects of bodywork.
 They learn to recognize indicators of emotional and or mental stress in their clients as well as themselves, understand the emotional and psychological contraindications for massage, and respond professionally and appropriately to these situations.
 There is a strong emphasis on diplomatic, thoughtful, and creative communication skills with regard to interacting with clients and dealing with challenging situations.
-Case profiles, role playing, and other experiential exercises are used to demonstrate ethical principals and communication skills.
+Case profiles and other experiential exercises are used to demonstrate ethical principals and communication skills.